eliranwong/ChatGPT-GUI/README.md

 - Choices - according to OpenAI documentation, choices means "How many chat completion choices to generate for each input message."

+- Font - edit the font size of chat record list and content view

+- Editable checkbox - toggles to edit the content view or make it read-only

 - Audio checkbox - toggles audio plackback when a new response is loaded.
 Users can select default language in "Settings"

-- Editable checkbox - toggles to edit the content view or make it read-only

 - "New" - open a new conversation

 - "Save" saves edited conversation.
 Each conservation is automatically saved when a new response is loaded.
 Users may edit and updated the content with this button.

+Application menu:

+* New - new chat

+* Save - save chat

+* Configure - open settings dialog

+* Toggle Dark Theme - toggle between dark and light theme

+* Exit - Exit the application

 # FAQ - Frequently Asked Questions